 On the Rocky Mountain Association of Geologists project, Lauren checked for errors in the Excel files and then created an ArcMap document for each of the eleven geodatabases.
 She then added and grouped the tiff images and their feature classes by their feature datasets so that they could be digitized

-OSU Cartography Services currently employs three undergraduate students working on the AAPG-OSU GIS Consortium projects.
+OSU Cartography Services currently employs two undergraduate students working on the AAPG-OSU GIS Consortium projects.

 The AAPG-OSU GIS Consortium supports a GIS Specialist staff position at Oklahoma State University's Cartography Services.
 The GIS Specialist, Clay Barrett, coordinates and manages the various GIS projects in development at OSU.
 Clay Barrett is an Oklahoma State University alum with a Master of Science in Geography and a Bachelor of Science in Environmental Sciences.
 The topic of his thesis was remote sensing of water quality in eastern Oklahoma using Landsat.
 Prior to becoming the GIS Specialist for Cartography Services he spent eleven years managing the local specialty food store.
 Clay lives on a small acreage in the country with his wife and son.